marbocub/MariaPrintSystem/README.md

 Requirements and Limitations
 ============================

-This program worked Windows with .NET 2.0 and later.
+This program is worked on Windows with .NET 2.0 and later.
+I have developed by using Visual Studio 2017.

 Implemented
 -----------

-    Task tray icon/program for ps files watcher and the application kicker.
+    Tasktray icon/program for ps files watcher and the application kicker.

 Under the developing
 --------------------